mit-pdos/dsrg/source/_posts/2013-06-20-vr-revisited.markdown

 Another optimization is to batch operations which simply implies that if the system is busy then piggy-back several operations in a single message.

-Finally, <i>Fast Reads</i> is a technique used in several replication systems.
+Finally, *fast reads* is a technique used in several replication systems.
 This essentially allows the primary to respond to a read request without going through the full protocol.
 These can be performed at the Primary, though the use of leases and loosely synchronized clocks are required to maintain consistency.
 Additionally, if the user of the system is ok with stale data, then reads can be served at backups where a backup will reply to a client if it has seens commits up to that request.
-This provides causality but not external consistency (see vector timestamps or Lamport clocks to achieve causailty in a setting with many storage repositories)